syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 Dim unmergedFieldName As String = args.FieldName

-'Sets error message for unmerged fields, which is not found in data source.
+'Sets error message for unmerged fields, which is not found in data source

 args.FieldValue = "Error!
 The value of MergeField " & unmergedFieldName & " is not found in the data source."